Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 Stop reusing passwords.

-While this may not seem like a big deal to most users, it creates compounding issues when/if credentials are exposed/leaked, which is very common given the prevalence of data breaches and data leaks in the modern landscape.
+While this may not seem like a big deal to most users, it creates compounding issues when/if credentials (including passwords) are exposed/leaked, which is very common given the prevalence of data breaches and data leaks in the modern landscape.

-Reusing passwords makes these malicious actors' lives easier; they frequently take leaked credentials and try them in credential stuffing campaigns, where the malicious actors attempt to break into user accounts across different websites and web services using the leaked credentials.
+With data breaches continuously on the rise, credentials - such as passwords - are increasingly falling into the hands of malicious actors.
+Reusing passwords ultimately malicious actors' lives easier; they frequently take leaked credentials and try them in credential stuffing campaigns, where the malicious actors attempt to break into user accounts across different websites and web services using the leaked credentials.

 Stop reusing passwords.
 Use unique passwords.
 Each of your accounts should have its own password not used by any other account.